Hayordeji/Hayordeji/README.md

-- 👋 Hi, I’m @Hayordeji and welcome to my profile
+- 👋 Hi, I’m Ayodeji and welcome to my profile
 - 📫 You can reach me on Whatsapp via this number : +2347086460094